rslifka/vault-zero/README.md

 A: Just to get out ahead of this one 😉 no, sorry.
 I'm just one person making something first and foremost that I find super useful.
 I've been quite enjoying Swift, SwiftUI and iOS development; that's enough for me.
 I realize that narrows down the folks who might find this useful, and that's OK!
 There's lots of amazing Destiny apps out there 🎉 ❤️

+### Q: Does this app collect any data or save my information somewhere off my device?

+A: Nope, there is no data collection.
+Your data is stored only on your device and used to make the app go.
+The only network traffic is between your device and Bungie.

 ### Q: iPadOS 16.4 and macOS 13.0 are pretty hard pins, can you lower the reqs?

 A: It's kinda two questions, and both come down to "I'm just one person" 🙂 For iPadOS, some SwiftUI components are only available in the latest major version (i.e. 16) and I only have one iPad that auto-updates to the latest iPadOS version.
 That means it's all I can confidently test on.
 On macOS I have only my MacBook on the latest macOS.
 "But Slif, there are ways..."
 I know and I truly appreciate the advice and suggestions, but again - just me.
 I'd rather invest this time in adding new features and making sure what's there stays up and running.